Haywood Experienced Criminal Traffic Lawyers. Save More Money

 Haywood County Criminal and Traffic Defense: 215 North Main Street, Waynesville, North Carolina

-Haywood County is in the 30th Judicial District of North Carolina.
+Haywood County is in the 30th Judicial District of North Carolina (42nd prosecutorial district).
 The 30th District encompasses Haywood, Jackson, Swain, Graham, Macon, Clay, and Cherokee counties.
 This is a large district, but we deal with the same group of judges and District Attorneys in each county on a regular basis.
 The elected District Attorney, Ashley Welch, was an assistant District Attorney under Mike Bonfoey for several years, and prior to her service in the 30th District, she was an assistant DA in Henderson County, under DA Jeff Hunt.
 I met Ashley when she first started practicing in Hendersonville, and am glad to see her taking the reigns of the 30th District.
-In my experience she is a fair minded individual, and look forward to working with her and her assistants as they develop policies and practices.
+In my experience she is a fair minded individual, and have enjoyed working with her and her assistants as they develop policies and practices.

 The Curtis Sluder Law Firm frequently handles cases in The 30th District, particularly in Haywood, Jackson, Macon and Swain Counties.
 Some of the cases we regularly represent defendants on are traffic and criminal matters, such as speeding, reckless driving, DWI, and driving on revoked licenses.
 We also represent many defendants on other felony and misdemeanor offenses, such as drug charges, assaults, weapons charges, and related criminal offenses.
 The Curtis Sluder Law Firm has focused on traffic defense and criminal law in Haywood County for more than 15 years, and was the first law firm in Western North Carolina to have a dedicated traffic practice.
 We has defended thousands of cases involving criminal offenses, traffic charges, and other infractions occurring in Waynesville and Haywood County since 1998.
 Contact us to discuss your case.
 We offer free consultation by telephone.
 Please call us to see how we can help protect your interests and defend your rights.